captainNerdBeard/captainNerdBeard.github.io/_tabs/about.md

 ![A white man with a shaved head, beard and glasses looking into the camera while a small grey cat sleeps on his chest](/assets/img/avatar250.jpg){: .right width=300}

 ### Bas
-I'm a Dutch native, Scotland based, 40-something who makes cheese, crochets, walks up the down escalator for significant distances.
+I'm a Dutch native, Scotland based, 40-something who makes cheese, crochets, walks up the down escalator until I'm in Spaces.

 #### In this house
 - We recognise trans women are women and trans men are men